jfrog/charts/stable/artifactory-ha/README.md

 Load balancing is done to the member nodes only.
 This leaves the primary node free to handle jobs and tasks and not be interrupted by inbound traffic.
 > This can be controlled by the parameter `artifactory.service.pool`.
-> To install with only a single node(only primary), set the replicaCount to 0 in `artifactory.node.replicaCount`
+> To install with only a single node(only primary), set the replicaCount to 0 in `artifactory.node.replicaCount`.
+Note that you should enter all licenses before scaling up.
+Otherwise you may get redirected to a node without a license and the UI won't load for that node.

 ## Installing the Chart